ubports/docs.ubports.com/sdk/apps/qml/QtQuick/Qt Quick Demo - StocQt.rst

         }
     }

 To understand the application better, browse through its code using Qt Creator.

-.. rubric:: Running the Example
-   :name: running-the-example

 To run the example from Qt Creator, open the **Welcome** mode and select the example from **Examples**.
 For more information, visit Building and Running an Example.

 Files: